ejmiller2/ros_aero_imu/README.md

 # ros_aero_imu
 ROS publisher for 9DOF IMU on Intel Aero board.
 Tested with ROS Kinetic.
 The axes and orientation may not conform with ROS specifications.
+Based on work from https://github.com/wnukmat/Intel-Aero/tree/master/sensors.

 ## ROS Topics
 Publishes raw IMU data on topic 'imu/data_raw' (use package like [imu_filter_madgwick](http://wiki.ros.org/imu_filter_madgwick) to generate 'imu/data' with orientation.)
 Publishes at 100Hz (currently hard coded).